Facts and figures

 Summary

-In the division of responsibility between the French state and the Government of New Caledonia, France is responsible for justice, public order, money, international relations, and defence.
-Therefore, it is responsible for the Gendarmerie Nationale (the police) and the French Armed Forces in New Caledonia (FANC).
+In the division of responsibility between the French state and the Government of New Caledonia, France is responsible for the National Gendarmerie (the police) and the French Armed Forces in New Caledonia (FANC).

-The FANC protect the French territory and Exclusive Economic Zone, as well as offering limited humanitarian assistance/disaster response, emergency service, and firefighting capabilities alongside New Caledonia’s Civil Security Agency.
+The FANC protects the French territory and Exclusive Economic Zone (EEZ), as well as offering limited humanitarian assistance/disaster response (HA/DR), emergency service, and firefighting capabilities.

-France’s 2018 Indo Pacific Strategy seeks to increase its sphere of influence in the region by strengthening security, economic, and environmental partnerships.
-This comes at a time when China is gaining influence in the region by offering Pacific Island leaders generous economic incentives.
-The recent civil unrest in New Caledonia is threatening France’s strategic agenda by drawing attention to the issue of independence.
-Many nations in the region have grappled with their own colonial past and have been critical of France’s response to the latest crisis.
+France’s 2018 Indo-Pacific Strategy articulated Paris’ plan to increase its influence in the region by strengthening security, economic, and environmental partnerships.
+During a visit to New Caledonia in July 2023, French President Emmanuel Macron announced the establishment of a military academy to serve as a regional security/law enforcement training centre.
+He also announced up to 200 additional personnel and EUR150 million in funding for FANC equipment, infrastructure and capabilities.
+France wants to maintain a hold over its overseas territories as operational hubs at a time when China is gaining influence in the region by offering Pacific nations generous economic incentives.
+However, prolonged civil unrest in New Caledonia is threatening France’s strategic agenda by refocusing its attention on the issue of independence.
+Many nations in the region have grappled with their own colonial past and have been critical of France’s response to local desire for self-determination.

-France recently participated in a range of military exercises with regional partners including Australia, New Zealand, India, US, and Japan.
-In September 2023, France and Japan conducted a joint land exercise, Bruet-Takamori 2023, in New Caledonia involving 350 FANC and 50 Japanese personnel.
-This was the first bilateral exercise involving Japanese troops on French soil.
+France has recently intensified its military cooperation in the Indo‑Pacific, participating in a range of exercises with regional partners including Australia, New Zealand, India, the United States and Japan to enhance interoperability and multilateral security ties.
+For example, in September 2023, France and Japan conducted the Brunet‑Takamori 2023 joint land exercise in New Caledonia, involving around 350 FANC and 50 Japanese troops, strengthening defence cooperation between the two nations.

 Military Capability